Why You Should Do Your Own Publicity – Part 2

 Many people think handing the reins of their publicity strategy over to someone else will reduce their stress–it’s less on their plate, right?
 Unfortunately, this is just swapping one type of stress for another (that costs a lot, I might add).

-I can’t tell you how many times I’ve had clients come in who have worked with publicists in the past who pushed them towards engagements that weren’t linked to their passions.
-They showed up to the gigs at less than 100%, which ultimately hurts more than it helps.
+I can’t tell you how many times I’ve had clients come in who have worked with publicists in the past who pushed them toward engagements that connected to their passions.
+They showed up to the interviews at less than 100%, which hurts more than it helps.